AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/install.md

 To install the [!DNL Data Migration Tool], you must update `composer.json` in the Magento root installation directory to provide the location of the [!DNL Data Migration Tool] package.

-1. Log in to your Magento server as, or switch to, <a href="https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html">the file system owner</a>.
+1. Log in to your Magento server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
 1. Change to Magento 2 root directory.
 1. Enter the following commands: